light-scattering-iogs/caqtus/doc/source/tutorials/first_sequence.rst

 You can open the sequence by double-clicking on it.
 This will open a new window where you can define the sequence.
 The sequence window contains three tabs.
+The most important ones are the *Shot* tab that defines how a single realization of the experiment is performed, and the *Iteration* tab that defines how several shots are repeated.
+The *Constants* tab is used to define parameters that can be referenced in the *Shot* and *Iteration* tabs.

 .. figure:: ../_static/getting_started/first_sequence/open_first_sequence.png
     :alt: Open first sequence